skokielibrary/spl-content/_content/eileen/about--borrowing-fees.markdown

 ##Loan Periods and Fees
 [Loan table]()
 ###Notifications
 Provide the library with an email address and we will notify you two days ahead of your due date.
-Overdue and reserve notifications will also come to you by email.
+Overdue and reserve notifications will also be sent to you by email.
 ##Using Your Account
 ###Change of Address
 If you move, promptly update your address and phone number at the west checkout desk.